Nvidia drags Wall Street down as United Airlines says it's impossible to predict this year's economy

-NEW YORK (AP) — Nvidia is pulling Wall Street lower on Wednesday after it said new restrictions on exports to China will chisel billions of dollars off its results.
+NEW YORK (AP) — Nvidia is dragging Wall Street down on Wednesday after it said new restrictions on exports to China will chisel billions of dollars off its results, while companies around the world say President Donald Trump's trade war is making it nearly impossible to forecast how the economy will do this year.

-The S&P 500 was down 0.9% in early trading.
-The Dow Jones Industrial Average was down 180 points, or 0.4%, as of 9:35 a.m.
-Eastern time, while the slide for Nvidia and other stocks in the chip industry dragged the Nasdaq composite down a market-leading 1.7%.
+The S&P 500 was 1.2% lower in morning trading and erasing its gain from earlier in the week.
+The Dow Jones Industrial Average was down 244 points, or 0.6%, as of 10:10 a.m.
+Eastern time, and the slide for Nvidia and other stocks in the chip industry sent the Nasdaq composite down a market-leading 2%.

-Nvidia was the single heaviest weight on the market and dropped 5.7% after it said the U.S. government is restricting exports of its H20 chips to China, citing worries that they could be used to build a supercomputer.
-The limits could shave roughly $5.5 billion off Nvidia’s results for the first quarter, covering charges related to inventory and purchase commitments.
+Nvidia was the heaviest weight on the market and dropped 5.9% after it said the U.S. government is restricting exports of its H20 chips to China, citing worries that they could be used to build a supercomputer.
+The restrictions could mean a $5.5 billion hit to Nvidia’s results for the first quarter, covering charges related to inventory and purchase commitments.

-China and the United States, the world's two largest economies, have been locked in a trade war and raising tariffs and other impediments to trade between each other.
-But these restrictions on exports for chips used in artificial-intelligence technology are getting more support from both U.S. political parties, not just President Donald Trump's.
+China and the United States, the world's two largest economies, have been locked in a trade war and raising tariffs and other impediments to trade with each other.
+But these restrictions on exports for chips used in artificial-intelligence technology are getting more support from both U.S. political parties, not just Trump's.

 Sen. Elizabeth Warren, a Democrat, asked the U.S. Commerce Department earlier this week "to immediately move forward with restrictions on the export of Nvidia's H20 and other advanced AI chips" to China, saying they could help enhance its military and surveillance operations.

-In Amsterdam, ASML’s stock sank 5.3%.
-The Dutch supplier to the chip industry said demand for AI is continuing to drive growth.
-“However, the recent tariff announcements have increased uncertainty in the macro environment and the situation will remain dynamic for a while,” CEO Christophe Fouquet said, and ASML gave a forecast for revenue in the upcoming quarter that fell short of analysts’ expectations.
+In Amsterdam, ASML’s stock sank 6.7%.
+The Dutch company, whose machinery makes chips, said demand for AI is continuing to drive growth.
+“However, the recent tariff announcements have increased uncertainty in the macro environment and the situation will remain dynamic for a while,” CEO Christophe Fouquet said.
+ASML gave a forecast for revenue in the upcoming quarter that fell short of analysts’ expectations.

 Tariffs could also drive up inflation, at least temporarily, by pushing U.S. importers to pass along the higher costs to their customers.

-The tariffs have also gotten U.S. households to feel much more pessimistic about the economy, according to recent surveys.
-The fear is that such sour moods could drive them to pull back on their spending, which could by itself cause a recession.
+Fears about such higher prices drove a spending binge last month, and sales growth at U.S. retailers accelerated by more than economists expected.
+Growth surged to 1.4% in March from February, up from 0.2% the prior month.

-If that were to happen, it certainly hasn’t yet.
-A report on Wednesday showed sales growth at U.S. retailers accelerated by more last month than economists expected.
-Growth surged to 1.4% in March from April, up from 0.2% the prior month.
+Economists said much of that was likely because U.S. shoppers were rushing to buy automobiles, electronics and other items whose prices may rise ultimately sharply because of tariffs.

-Much of that, though, may be because U.S. shoppers were rushing to buy things before tariffs got a chance to raise their prices, including for automobiles and electronics.
+Recent surveys have shown U.S. households are feeling much more pessimistic about the economy because of tariffs, and a fear is that it could lead them to pull back eventually on their spending, which could cause a recession by itself.

-Treasury yields eased a bit in the bond market following the report on retail sales.
+Treasury yields bit in the bond market following the report on retail sales.
 The yield on the 10-year Treasury fell to 4.33% from 4.35% late Tuesday.

 In stock markets abroad, indexes fell across much of Europe and Asia.